-- No living animals, plant material, micro-organisms or soil shall be introduced to the Area.
-No food products shall be taken into the Area. - Chemicals may only be introduced for permitted scientific or conservation purposes.
-Chemicals (including fuel) or other materials are not to be left in the Area, unless required for essential purposes connected with the conservation of the historic structure or the associated relics. - All introduced materials are to be removed when no longer required and before a date to be specified in the relevant Permit.
+• No living animals, plant material, soil or micro-organisms shall be introduced to the Area.
+No food products shall be taken into the Area.

+- Chemicals may only be introduced for permitted scientific or conservation purposes.
+Chemicals (including fuel) or other materials are not to be left in the Area, unless required for essential purposes connected with the conservation of the historic structures or the associated relics. - All introduced materials are to be removed when no longer required and before a date to be specified in the relevant Permit.

-7(vi) Taking or harmful interference with native flora and fauna There are no native flora or fauna within the designated Area.
+7(vi) Taking or harmful interference with native flora and fauna